astropy/astropy/docs/development/testguide.rst

 =====================================

-For tests that test functions or methods that require optional dependencies (e.g. Scipy), pytest should be instructed to skip the test if the dependencies are not present, as the Astropy tests should succeed even if an optional dependency is not present.
-Astropy provides a list of boolean flags that test whether optional dependencies are installed (at import time).
+For tests that test functions or methods that require optional dependencies (e.g., Scipy), pytest should be instructed to skip the test if the dependencies are not present, as the ``astropy`` tests should succeed even if an optional dependency is not present. ``astropy`` provides a list of boolean flags that test whether optional dependencies are installed (at import time).
 For example, to load the corresponding flag for Scipy and mark a test to skip if Scipy is not present, use::

     import pytest